turbot/steampipe-cloud-sdk-go/docs/OrgWorkspaceModVariables.md

-    workspaceHandle := "workspaceHandle_example" // string | The handle of the workspace where the mod was installed. modAlias := "modAlias_example" // string | The mod alias or mod ID which contains the variable. variableName := "variableName_example" // string | The name of the variable for which setting is to be updated. request := *openapiclient.NewUpdateWorkspaceModVariableSettingRequest(map[string]interface{}(123)) // UpdateWorkspaceModVariableSettingRequest | The request body to update setting for mod variable in the organization workspace.
+    workspaceHandle := "workspaceHandle_example" // string | The handle of the workspace where the mod was installed. modAlias := "modAlias_example" // string | The mod alias or mod ID which contains the variable. variableName := "variableName_example" // string | The name of the variable for which setting is to be updated. request := *openapiclient.NewUpdateWorkspaceModVariableSettingRequest("Setting_example") // UpdateWorkspaceModVariableSettingRequest | The request body to update setting for mod variable in the organization workspace.

     configuration := openapiclient.NewConfiguration()
     api_client := openapiclient.NewAPIClient(configuration)